gpdoud/BCMS-DOCS/models/calendar-model-bcms.md

 The `Tenplate`, when set to `true` means it exists to be cloned to create new calendars rather than being assigned to a cohort.
 The cloning process can use a template calendar or a non-template calendar.

+## Functions

+### Clone

+The `Clone` function creates a new calendar by copying the days from an existing calendar.
+The existing calendar can be a template or not.
+The new calendar will have the same number of class days as the existing calendar.
+It works by simply selecting the existing calendar and the start date of the new calendar.
+The days in the existing calendar are processed, existing calendar day is changed along with the week and day numbers are added to the new calendar.